Sunday, 18 November 2012

 Surely only a small bouquet of nights have passed,

-Each nocturnal hour filled with scents of blossom,
+Each nocturnal hour filled with soft scents of blossom,

 Since I read of the Famous Five by the landing's pale glow.